induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 There are two important features of a hash function.
-The first we already noted—the output must always be a fixed length regardless of the input, and second—that it's a lossy conversion and cannot be reversed.
-This is the "one-way" aspect of them.
+The first we already noted—the output must always be a fixed length regardless of the input, and second—the function cannot be reversed.
+This makes them "one-way" operations.
 You can convert any input to a hash value but you cannot convert a hash back into the input value.
-There are complicated and cool reasons mathematical reasons this is possible but the important thing to understand is just that you can't go back.
+There are complicated and cool mathematical reasons this is possible but the important thing to understand is that you can't go in reverse.
 You cannot derive an input value from the output value.

+(add a sign post here, transitional)

 Storing Passwords
 -----------------
-When creating a password system, there is usually a place somewhere where the information necessary to check a password is stored.
-Contrary to what might seem to be the case, password systems don't store your password anywhere.
-They instead store the *hash*.
+When creating a password system, there is a location where the information necessary to check a password is stored.
+Surprisingly though, authentication systems don't actually store your passwords anywhere; they store the *hash*.

-It will usually store a map of a username to a hash value.
+This normally comes in the form of a mapping between a userename and a password hash value:

 ============  ============================================
   Username                                          Output